 Water, as a natural element, plays an extraordinary role in life, especially in desert areas.
 Water has a unique ability to stimulate the human mind and all human beings have an instinctive interest in water, which is why they have always sought to store water.
 This storage is more important in desert areas.
-The city of Yazd, as one of the driest regions of Iran, has always faced water shortage.
+The city of Yazd, as one of the driest regions of Iran, has always faced water shortages.

 Therefore, the intelligent people of this region have always tried to be successful by inventing different methods in water conservation and storage.
 Among these methods, the invention of Qanats, windcatchers, and various methods of water extraction has been very successful and has brought them to the UNESCO world record.

 Yazd is well known for its windcatchers, qanats (underground water canals).
 This museum is the best place to introduce brave and hardworking men who have done their best to preserve water.
 This museum is located in one of the best old houses by the name Kolahdooz.
-A 400 years old Qanat by the name Zarch, is flowing underneath of the house/museum.
+A 400 years old Qanat by the name Zarch, is flowing underneath the house/museum.
 The museum offers, through a series of photographs, old tools, replicas, and architecture maps, a fascinating glimpse into the hidden world of waterways that have allowed life to flourish in the desert.

 This museum not only shows the 2000-year history of water extraction in the desert lands of Iran but also by introducing equitable water distribution tools such as water clocks is the best water exhibition.
 These clocks (basically a bowl with a hole in the bottom) helped to mark out the 15- or 20-minute shares of water purchasable by householder or farmer.